Full Moon (Brandy song): Music video

-The music video for "Full Moon" was directed by Chris Robinson and filmed on various locations throughout Los Angeles, California on March 1–2, 2002.
+A music video for "Full Moon" was directed by Chris Robinson and filmed on various locations throughout Los Angeles, California on March 1–2, 2002.
 Norwood, who was nearly six months pregnant at the time of the video shoot, does not dance in the video, which features model and Moesha actor Yoki Brown as her male counterpart.
 The final edit premiered on MTV's music video chart program Total Request Live on April 3, 2002, where it debuted at number ten and reached number one.
-It stayed on the show for forty-one days.
+It stayed on the show for forty-three days.

 The video opens with Norwood stargazing through a telescope on her Los Angeles balcony at a full moon night.
 Through the instrument she turns her attention to someone's house party a few miles away, where she spots a longhaired male, portrayed by Brown, among the guests.
 She changes clothes and then rides through the hillside along the coast in her silver cabriolet.
 Once she has arrived, Norwood enters the shindig in hopes of meeting him.
 This serves as the catalyst for a distant flirt between her and Brown that continues as the song plays.
 During the bridge, he follows her back into the car.
-In the end they stop by a view point, watching the sinking full moon.
+In the end, they stop by a viewpoint, watching the sinking full moon.

+Legacy

+On March 25, 2020, Vibe named "Full Moon" Norwood's seventh best song.
+The same year, Grant Rindner from Oprah Daily included it in his Brandy's 20 Best Songs listing and noted: "The hook is one of her most creative, with staccato vocal runs stacked atop harmonic swells."
+In 2022, Spin magazine ranked the song 30th in its list of The 50 Best Songs of 2002.
+In her commentary, editor Jaelani Turner-Williams wrote: "Equally grown up, "Full Moon" solidified Brandy as "the Vocal Bible," her deep tone fluttering and trilling over Mike City’s bouncy, piano-driven production."

+In 2023, In celebration of Black Music Month, R&B singer Coco Jones performed a special live rendition of "Full Moon" for Revolt's The Link Up.
+In 2024, Rolling Stone ranked the song at number ten on their list of The 100 Greatest R&B Songs of the 21st Century, writing: "The trope of meeting in the club and locking eyes across the dance floor is R&B’s super glue, but Brandy fortifies it as she gets trapped in an orbit of lunar infatuation."